 But one day we did it.
 It was almost like an accident.
 I still remember the day, we had twelve different email campaigns set up and these were complete cold outreach into the financial advisor space.
 One of them just lit up like a Christmas tree.
 It was almost like ten times the response rate from that one campaign compared to all the other eleven campaigns.
 And that was a clear signal from the market for us and we had to double down.
 Maybe that’s what all startups do.
 Whatever is working, double down on what’s working.
 We saw that working, we saw the message was very specific to helping the advisor generate more leads and that was apparently the message that resonated with that audience.
 So we decided to do a complete 180.
 I had to sit down with the entire engineering team and was like, look, this is what people want, so let’s give them what they want, right?

 So we decided to do a very small scale test before spending a bunch of resources developing product.
-We tested it ourselves with Linkedin.
+We tested it ourselves.
 We actually were able to generate a huge amount of responses ourselves using this technique to generate prospects and ultimately those prospects became clients.
 So we’re like, wow, if this works so well for us, why don’t we test it on one advisor?
 If we can just get one advisor success and get them connected to leads and get them more investment dollars, then we would approve this thing.
 So just around Christmas, we did that for Jason Hilliard.
 He’s our pilot customer for this new product.
 He loved our old product as well, and so that was basically the start of the new CoPilot prospecting aspect of the business.
 We started to offer it officially in February and it just blew up and basically, from February to today, we were able to 10x our revenue and it’s just unstoppable growth from here.

 James: If that’s the run-up to the point where we’re at now, how do you describe what CoPilot is?
 What’s your elevator pitch?